abhinandan-0401/VectorVaultAI/GCP_DEPLOYMENT.md

 ## Data Persistence

 The application will:
-- Load the FAISS index and document metadata from Cloud Storage on startup
+- Store document embeddings and metadata in MongoDB Atlas
-- Save updates to Cloud Storage whenever documents are added
+- Save PDF files to Google Cloud Storage
+- Use MongoDB's vector search capabilities for semantic search
+- Maintain conversation history in MongoDB

 ## Updating the Deployment